Course Information

 Writing Your Third Draft

-While you will refine your structure in this course, the focus is very much on the craft of writing, re-writing and editing and making each scene as good as it can be.
+While you will continue to refine your structure in this course, the real focus is on the writing — the craft of re-writing and editing, making each scene as good as it can be.

-The Third Draft is the most challenging yet exciting part of the writing process where you experience the thrill of seeing readers respond to your work in an increasingly positive way.
+The Third Draft is the most challenging yet exciting part of the writing process — where your story starts to feel like a book.

 On Learning the Craft of Re-writing and Editing